 Comments about theft, allergic reactions, employee misconduct, etc. are every social marketer’s nightmare because, if picked up by the media or ill-managed, the accusation (whether true or not) of your brand having done harm can spiral into a PR frenzy.

 It’s essential for companies to have mechanisms to investigate extreme allegations to determine the correct course of action.
 But you can’t do this if you delete the comment accusing one of your employees of theft – it’s gone, the lines of communication between your brand and the user have been shut down, and there’s a really good chance the user will notice and repost.

-Instead, by hiding comments that report potentially extreme events, you give your internal team the chance to privately investigate the situation.
+How hiding versus deleting helps: By hiding harmful comments on Facebook, you give your internal team the chance to investigate the situation privately.
 If you need to follow up with the user for more information, none of the details and lines of communication are lost.

 In our opinion, it’s always better to hide a comment on Facebook than delete it, because “delete” is an irreversible and noticeable action that social media users react badly to.

-Often, deleting a damaging comment does more harm because:
+Often, deleting damaging comments does more harm because:

-Conversely, hiding a comment offers the following advantages:
+On the other hand, hiding comments is a discrete, elegant solution that offers the following advantages:

 |✅||The user is unlikely to notice the comment has been hidden as they still can see the comment.
 One nuance to this is the question of whether their friends can see a hidden comment, which varies between platforms.
 On Facebook, a user’s connected friends can still see their comment(s) even if it has been hidden.
 On Instagram, only the user but not her followers, can see hidden comments.|

 |✅||Your internal team can still trace the comment and either reply directly within a hidden thread or reach out via Messenger or another private channel to address any dissatisfaction or resolve an issue.|